 Crisis Intervention Team Goals

-In 2012, the Loudoun County Sheriff's Office, the Town of Leesburg Police Department and Loudoun County Mental Health Emergency Services, hosted the first-ever Crisis Intervention Team (CIT) training in Loudoun County.
-The collaborative program joined the Loudoun County Sheriff's Office; the Leesburg Police Department; Loudoun County Mental Health Emergency Services; Friends of Loudoun Mental Health; the National Alliance on Mental Illness - Northern Virginia; and Inova Loudoun Hospital Center in an effort to allow mentally ill persons to receive necessary treatment to become stabilized and work toward recovery.
+In 2012, the Loudoun County Sheriff’s Office, the Town of Leesburg Police Department, and Loudoun County Mental Health Emergency Services, hosted the first-ever Crisis Intervention Team (CIT) training in Loudoun County.
+The collaborative program joined the Loudoun County Sheriff’s Office; the Leesburg Police Department; Loudoun County Mental Health Emergency Services; Friends of Loudoun Mental Health; the National Alliance on Mental Illness - Northern Virginia; and Inova Loudoun Hospital Center in an effort to allow mentally ill persons to receive the necessary treatment to become stabilized and work toward recovery.
 Loudoun County Sheriff Mike Chapman helped facilitate this joint effort and bring crisis intervention training (CIT) to the County after assessing the frequency of incidents involving mental illness, both in the community and within the Adult Detention Center (ADC).

 The training helped prepare law enforcement officers and emergency dispatchers to calmly and effectively communicate with citizens experiencing a behavioral crisis.
 Additionally, the training included intervention techniques for deputies or officers responding to scenes for a person who may be suicidal.

-The training includes classroom instruction and role play exercises which enable law enforcement personnel to gain a better understanding of the experience of living with serious mental illnesses.
-It was taught by Loudoun certified CIT Sheriff's Deputies, Leesburg Police Department, mental health professionals and other experts within the field.
-During the 40-hour training, students are introduced to social, psychological and legal aspects associated with mental illness, as well as Aspergers, Autism, and the Wounded Warrior Program.
+The training includes classroom instruction and role-play exercises which enable law enforcement personnel to gain a better understanding of the experience of living with serious mental illnesses.
+It was taught by Loudoun certified CIT Sheriff’s Deputies, Leesburg Police Department, mental health professionals, and other experts within the field.
+During the 40-hour training, students are introduced to social, psychological, and legal aspects associated with mental illness, as well as Aspergers, Autism, and the Wounded Warrior Program.